-Half a century ago, on July 20, 1969, humans walked on the Moon for the first time — and returned to walk on the lunar surface five more times.
-We look back at the legacy of our first small steps on the Moon and look forward to the next giant leap.
+Over half a century ago, on July 20, 1969, humans walked on the Moon for the first time — and returned to walk on the lunar surface five more times.
+This mission, Apollo 11, was a part of the Apollo Program (1961-1972), which sought to revolutionize our relationship with space.

 Many are familiar with Apollo 11, the mission that landed humans on the Moon for the first time, but there were 14 missions total during the Apollo Program.
 Many of the early Apollo missions allowed NASA to test key technology responsible for getting astronauts to the Moon and back, such as the Saturn V rocket.
 After humans landed on the Moon during the Apollo 11 mission, each mission that followed built on the previous – from the first use of the lunar roving vehicle to the lunar surface camera.

 The National Air and Space Museum is home to an extensive collection of objects from the Apollo Program.
 The collection features iconic items such as Neil Armstrong's spacesuit and the Command Module Columbia, as well as seemingly mundane objects, like a razor and shaving cream from Apollo 11.
 Together these items tell a story about a monumental human achievement.